Contact us through this e-mail address with questions/comments about this lesson: Corbett@CorbettHarrison.com

-I ask, "What are the author's best three action verbs in this passage?"
+Next I ask, "What are the author's best three action verbs in this passage?"
 Reversed and trotted will just about always make the students' lists, but students will recognize that most of the verbs here are not what we call "25-cent" vocabulary words in my classroom.
-(For an explanation of this, see my "Presenting Me" lesson here online.)
+(For an explanation of this, see my Classroom of Logophiles lesson here at Always Write.)

-I then challenge the partners to take one of the ten sentences with "less-than-25-cent verbs" and to rewrite it using 25-cent verb synonyms.
-I discourage thesauruses for this; I'd rather hear what excellent synonyms they know without needing a resource other than their combined brains.
-If they do this quickly, challenge them to re-work a second sentence.
-Share the sentences with synonyms.
-Praise the really excellent verbs they show you that they know.
+I then challenge the partners to take one of the ten sentences with "less-than-25-cent verbs" and to rewrite or re-work it using 25-cent verb synonyms in place of the pre-existing verb.
+I discourage thesauruses for this; I'd rather hear what types of synonyms they know without needing any resource other than their partner's brains.
+If they do this quickly, challenge them to re-work a second sentence with a synonym.
+At the end, share the sentences with synonyms.
+Praise and write down the really excellent verbs they show you that they know.